-These four research courses will introduce you to the process of conducting your own classroom-, school- or social institution-based inquiry.
-You will explore methods to identify a problem of practice, and to develop components of your Dissertation in Practice proposal using action or other research methodologies.
+The Research Concentration provides an opportunity to introduce students to the process of conducting their own classroom-based, school-based, or social institution-based inquiry; to identify a problem of practice; and to develop components of the Dissertation in Practice using action research as a methodology.

 Dissertation in Practice (12 semester hours)

 The Dissertation in Practice will serve as the academic capstone project for your Ed.D. degree.
 The Dissertation in Practice process is strategically embedded to allow you the opportunity to work on your dissertation through several semesters with the guidance of a primary advisor.

 For more information about curriculum or program requirements, please visit the academic bulletin.